Interstate 45: Route description

-In addition to the official control cities of Galveston, Houston, and Dallas, I-45 serves a number of other communities, including La Marque, League City, Spring, The Woodlands, Conroe, Willis, Huntsville, Madisonville, Centerville, Buffalo, Fairfield, Corsicana, and Ennis.
+In addition to the official control cities of Galveston, Houston, and Dallas, I-45 serves a number of other communities, including Texas City, La Marque, League City, Spring, The Woodlands, Conroe, Willis, Huntsville, Madisonville, Centerville, Buffalo, Fairfield, Corsicana, and Ennis.

 US 190 joins I-45 for 26 mi from Huntsville to Madisonville.
 US 287 joins I-45 for 18 mi from Corsicana to Ennis.
 US 287 signs are only posted (with I-45) from the northern end of Business I-45-F (Bus.
 I-45-F) in Corsicana to the Ellis County line.